avcdsld/ecdao-quest-submissions/README.md

 #### 1. Explain why standards can be beneficial to the Flow ecosystem.

 Various contracts (that may not even exist in the world yet!) can all be treated in the same way and generic code can be written.
 If everyone follows the standard, we can develop the ecosystem very efficiently.
+Especially in the case of the Flow standard, the use of pre/post conditions makes it very secure because its behavior is guaranteed at the level of the language specification.

 #### 2. What is YOUR favourite food?